FirasLatrech/todoList/README.md

 The quality and consistency of code are more important that the developer freedom, but we welcome any suggestion that will ameliorate there guidelines.
 If you have any amelioration or suggestion you should create a suggestion/new-update-name branch with a detailed commit described why you want to update or add guideline

-## Getting started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.

 ## General Development Guidelines